 Halloween is primarily marked by putting on a disguise and asking for candy, but Halloween has its roots in at least two Medieval celebrations: the Celtic festival of Samhain and the Christian holiday All Saints’ Day.
 The spooky festival’s name, however, comes from only one.

 The word Halloween is a direct derivation of All Saints’ Day.
 All Hallows in Old English means “the feast of the saints.”
-Halloween, first attested in the 18th century, is a Scottish variant of All-Hallows-Even.
+Halloween, first recorded in the 18th century, is a Scottish variant of All-Hallows-Even.
 The Even meant evening.
 The spelling of the word was once Hallowe’en, in which the “v” was elided.
 The current spelling wasn’t widely adopted until the 20th century.

 Want to learn more about Halloween?
-Find out who Jack – of jack-o-lantern fame – is.
+Find out who Jack (of jack-o-lantern fame) is.